- The Academic Program

 Faculty members select sophomores to receive this privilege at the start of each semester.
 Students may earn honors study hall if they receive approval from the majority of the teachers (three out of five if taking five classes; four out of six if taking six classes); are not opposed by a study hall proctor, adviser, librarian or administrator; do not earn a D+ or below in any course at the mid-semester marking period; and do not receive more than one detention or have excessive school tardiness during the applicable semester.

 The names of sophomores earning semester honors study privileges will be determined at the end of the second semester of the freshman year and at the end of the first semester of the sophomore year.

 Failure to perform responsibly at any time, however, could result in immediate loss of this privilege.

 Students are required to arrive promptly, sit in assigned seats and be respectful to speakers.
 Backpacks, books and notes must be left outside the auditorium.
 Class sponsors take attendance at the start of the assembly.
-Unexcused absences are reported to the disciplinary chair.
+Unexcused absences are reported to the Honor Council chair.
 If absences are anticipated, students should notify class sponsors.

 Students may make announcements for school-sponsored events, but they must be in good taste.
 Students who violate this condition will lose the right to make announcements for at least two weeks.